 Specified investments - These investments are sterling investments of not more than one-year maturity, or those which could be for a longer period but where the Council has the right to be repaid within 12 months if it wishes.
+They also include investments which were originally classed as being non-specified investments, but which would have been classified as specified investments apart from originally being for a period longer than 12 months, once the remaining period to maturity falls to under twelve months.
 These are considered low risk assets where the possibility of loss of principal or investment income is small.
 These would include sterling investments which would not be defined as capital expenditure with: